sfermoy/modNLP/data/minimal/README.md

 XML files, which we refer to as "header files".

 It is not essential that data and meta-data be stored in separate files or even encoded in XML.
-However, if you would like to be able to select sub-corpora, for instance, in order to make the concordancer display only concordances coming from texts that share certain features (e.g. all texts written by a given author), you need to
+However, if you wish to be able to select sub-corpora, for instance, in order to make the concordancer display only concordances coming from texts that share certain features (e.g. all texts written by a given author), you need to